 - Light: Your plants should be getting the right amount of light.
 But if you can, avoid direct sunlight, as this can burn the sensitive leaves.

 - Water: Even more importantly: Water your plants correctly.
 This way, they’ll stay fresh even longer.
 A rule of thumb: The right amount of water equals about ten percent of pot volume.

 - Tip: Parsley can take a bit more water and basil grows best when you keep the soil consistently damp.
 Too much water can lead to mold forming and too little water will dry out the plants.

 In order to prepare your plants for the winter, you should cut them back completely.
 You can then either use up the herbs immediately – for example in a homemade pesto –, you can dry them or freeze them.

 Tip: You can freeze fresh herbs like basil in an ice cube tray.
 Simply chop finely and add a few drops of olive oil.
 That way you’ll have handy portions ready to use.
 Here are some more tips for freezing foods without plastic.

 Growing basil and other annual herbs such as dill throughout the winter can prove rather difficult.
 Better options are perennials such as rosemary and sage.

 This article was translated from German by Evan Binford.
-Here’s the original: Mit diesen Tricks bleiben Basilikum & Co. ewig frisch** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Here’s the original: Mit diesen Tricks bleiben Basilikum & Co. ewig frisch** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?